jjdamico/jjdamico.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
+Watch and listen to songs with a faith building message!

+Joe D'Amico is a songwriter, worship leader, and keyboard artist.
+Below you can watch and listen to lyric videos of my music.
+Music is organized into 3 categories, A Little Bit Country, A Little Bit Contemporary, and Hymns for Today.

-Here you can find links to various video sharing platforms hosting Christian music composed by Joe D'Amico.
-Content is currently available on Rumble, YouTube, and Odysee, with more content regularly being added.
-Check back for more updates.
-Please Like, Subscribe, and Comment on my channels.
+Additionally, here are the links to my channels on Rumble, YouTube, and Odysee,   Please Like, Subscribe, and Comment to the videos on my channels.
 God Bless!

+Check back for more updates with more content regularly being added.
+Feel free to contact me with any questions, comments, or concerns.